glotzerlab/signac/doc/projects.rst

 .. note::

-    Using **signac** the state point is a unique identifier, multiple jobs cannot share the same state point.
+    Because **signac** assumes that the state point is a unique identifier, multiple jobs cannot share the same state point.
+A typical remedy for scenarios where, *e.g.*, multiple replicas are required, is to append the replica number to the state point to generate a unique state point.

 Both the state point and the job id are equivalent addresses for jobs in the data space.
 To access or modify a data point, obtain an instance of :py:class:`~.Project.Job` by passing the associated metadata as a mapping of key-value pairs (for example, as an instance of :py:class:`dict`) into the :py:meth:`~.Project.open_job` method.